 Automatically Forward an Email in Outlook 2013 and Outlook 2016

-- Open Outlook and select File from the top menu.
+- Open Outlook and select File from the top menu on the left.

 - Now, select Manage Rules & Alerts.

 - Select the email address you want to apply the rule to if you have multiple addresses.